Clonmel: Secondary schools

 The Clonmel Central Technical Institute (CTI Clonmel) comprises three sections: an English-medium secondary school, an Irish-medium secondary school and a "College of Further Education".
 The English-medium school, Raheen College (or Coláiste Chluain Meala), is co-educational and under the control of the local Education and Training Board.
 It reputedly traces its history to 1842.
 The Irish-medium school (or Gaelcholáiste), named Gaelcholáiste Chéitinn after the poet Geoffrey Keating, was established in 2004 in response to a demand for second-level education through the medium of Irish.
 The college of further education, CTI Senior College of Further Education, offers Post Leaving Certificate (PLC) courses.
 As of 2024, CTI Clonmel had a combined enrollment of approximately 285 students, up from 238 in 2016.

 Third level

 Clonmel is home to a campus of the Technological University of the Shannon.
 This campus was previously part of Limerick Institute of Technology (LIT), until its merger with the Athlone Institute of Technology (AIT) to form the Technological University of the Shannon (TUS) in 2021.
 Courses in animation, visual effects and game design are undertaken at the TUS Clonmel campus.

 Transport

 Roads

 Clonmel is located on the N24, the national primary roadway that links the cities of Limerick and Waterford.
 The N24 westbound connects Clonmel to junction 10 of the Cork to Dublin M8 motorway, while eastbound it links the town with Kilkenny via the N76.

 Bus

 Charles Bianconi, onetime mayor of the town, ran his pioneering public transport system of horse-drawn carriages from Clonmel.

 Clonmel is today served by three town bus routes (routes CL1, CL2 and CL9) operated by TFI Local Link.

+Bus Éireann also operates multiple buses which serve the town, including the 55 Expressway service (between Limerick City and Waterford City), route 245 (from Clonmel to Cork City) and route 355 (to Waterford via Carrick On Suir).

+JJ Kavanagh and Sons operate the 717 bus between Clonmel and Dublin Airport via Kilkenny City.